MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-invoice-jobs.md

 ---
-title: Create a Project Sales Invoice to Invoice a Project
+title: Create a project sales invoice to invoice a project
 description: Describes how to invoice customers for project expenses as a project progresses and costs accumulate.
 author: brentholtorf
 ms.author: bholtorf